Album - String Theory

 Resonant Threads is a minimalist, percussive dialogue between rhythm and resonance.
 The track features only two instruments, yet manages to carve out a strikingly full and compelling atmosphere.

 The backbone is a boutique mallet drum kit, delivering a rich, boomy groove that gives the piece weight and momentum.
-It isn’t flashy - just confident, earthy, and deeply felt.
-Layered over this is a patch from IRCAM Prepared Piano 2 titled Ancient Hammer.
-This piano doesn’t sing in flowing melodies - instead, it speaks in taut, staccato bursts.
-Its mute-pick articulation on the strings transforms it into a rhythmic partner for the drums, blurring the line between melody and percussion.
+Layered over this is IRCAM Prepared Piano 2.
+The mute-pick articulation of the piano makes it act like a rhythmic partner to the drums, blurring the line between melody and percussion.

-The interplay between these two elements gives the piece a primal energy, as if each note is being struck into existence.
-The title Resonant Threads nods both to string theory - the album’s overarching concept - and the literal strings of the prepared piano, resonating with intention in every bar.
+The interplay between these two elements gives the piece a kind of primal energy.
+The title Resonant Threads nods both to string theory and also the literal resonating strings of the piano.

 Eastern Entanglement

-The rhythmic foundation is laid by a tight, organic drum kit - kick, snare, toms, and hi-hat - providing a rolling, almost ceremonial groove.
+The rhythmic foundation is laid by a tight, organic drum kit.
 Supporting this is a semi-electric acoustic bass, which plays in close lockstep with the drums, reinforcing the pulse with subtle groove variations.

-The harmonic engine of the piece comes from Galaxy Instruments’ Avant-Garde Claire, a prepared piano that feels both percussive and melodic.
-It doesn’t behave like a traditional piano - it’s part rhythmic, part ambient, producing an unusual rolling motion that interlocks with the beat.
+The harmonic backbone of the piece comes from Galaxy Instruments’ Avant-Garde Claire, a prepared piano that feels both percussive and melodic.

-The track finds a balance between hypnotic motion and melodic phrasing.
-It evokes a sense of mystery and connectedness, fitting for a title that nods to quantum entanglement - with an Eastern twist.
+The track evokes a sense of mystery and connectedness and is a nod to quantum entanglement with an Eastern twist.

 Orbital

-Orbital captures a sense of circular motion and spatial drift, evoking planetary orbits, subatomic spins, or the quiet pull of gravity in the void.
-This one feels like it’s been etched into a space-time groove.
+Orbital captures a sense of circular motion and spatial drift, evoking planetary orbits, subatomic spins, or the quiet pull of gravity in space.

-The track is anchored by a subtle yet steady drum groove, consisting of kick, snare, side-stick, and hi-hats, which provide a soft but persistent propulsion.
-The rhythm is understated, never overpowering - more of a gravitational pull than a forceful push.
+The track is anchored by a subtle yet steady drum groove, consisting of kick, snare, side-stick, and hi-hats.

 The harmonic heart of the track comes from UVI’s IRCAM Prepared Piano.
-This prepared piano is both melodic and percussive, producing a cascade of hammered, plucked, and echoed tones that create the illusion of motion - almost like sonic ellipses spiraling through a chamber.
 It’s this piano part that most literally suggests the track’s orbital nature, with rhythmic pulses that glide and loop like celestial bodies.

-Rounding out the arrangement is a Pigments patch - a bell-like tone, drenched in reverb, that adds an ethereal, crystalline sparkle.
-It floats above the mix like starlight refracting off a spinning satellite.
+Rounding out the arrangement is a Pigments patch: a bell-like tone, drenched in reverb, that adds an ethereal, crystalline sparkle.
+It floats above the mix.

 Superposition

-A single-instrument piece that manages to say so much with so little, Superposition is a study in stillness, subtle movement, and infinite possibility.
-Taking its name from the quantum mechanics principle that particles can exist in multiple states simultaneously, the track plays like a sonic metaphor for that very idea - a moment suspended in a thousand futures.
+A single-instrument piece that manages to say so much with so little.
+Taking its name from the quantum mechanics principle that particles can exist in multiple states simultaneously.

-The entire composition is built on a single AAS String Studio patch called Sensitive Kiss.
-This lush, expressive preset combines two modeled layers: Young Keys and Dawn Keys.
-The result is a sound that blends the warmth of a Rhodes-style electric piano with the airy resonance of bowed strings.
-It’s soft, melancholic, and shimmers with layered harmonics - almost like light refracted through glass.
+The entire composition is built on a single AAS String Studio patch.
+The sound blends the warmth of a Rhodes-style electric piano with the airy resonance of bowed strings.

-The mood is contemplative, dreamlike, and wide open - like the world briefly pausing to breathe before collapsing into one of its many possible outcomes.
-If Orbital felt like bodies circling in space, Superposition feels like standing still in a place where time and space haven't yet made up their mind.
+The mood is contemplative, dreamlike, and wide open.
+Superposition feels like standing still in a place where time and space haven't yet made up their mind.

 Dark Echoes

-The foundation of the track came from an experiment with AAS Chromaphone 3 (CV3), specifically its Objeq Oscillator - a unique engine designed to simulate resonant physical objects.
-What emerged was a custom metallic bass patch: not a walking bass line, but a ghostly series of plucks and echoes.
-Each note in the B Dorian scale lingers, reverberates, and decays naturally, giving the piece its namesake - these are dark echoes, spreading ripples through the track’s sonic fabric.
+The foundation of the track came from an experiment with AAS Chromaphone 3 (CV3), specifically its Objeq Oscillator.
+What emerged was a dark metallic bass patch: not a walking bass line.
+Each note in the B Dorian scale lingers, reverberates, and decays naturally, giving the piece its namesake.
+Dark echoes, spreading ripples through the track’s sonic fabric.

-Floating above it all is Bronte’s ethereal voice - wordless, distant, and atmospheric.
-Used more like an instrument than a vocal, her presence adds an emotional shimmer, a sense of humanity reaching through the machine-like rhythm and metallic resonance.
+Floating above it all is Bronte’s ethereal voice: wordless, distant, and atmospheric.
+Her presence adds emotion and a sense of humanity.

 Bending the Fabric

 This track lives at the intersection of physics pun and retro playfulness.
-The title Bending the Fabric cheekily nods to “bending the fabric of spacetime,” a foundational concept in relativity - but here, it doubles as a reference to the pitch bends that define the track’s expressive guitar-like lead.
-It’s a moment of lighthearted fun on an otherwise reflective album, and it fully leans into its own cheeky, boomer-bends vibe.
+The title Bending the Fabric nods to “bending the fabric of spacetime,” a foundational concept in relativity.
+However, it also doubles as a reference to the pitch bends that define the track’s expressive guitar lead.
+It’s a moment of lighthearted fun on an otherwise reflective album, and it fully leans into the boomer-bends vibe.

-The centerpiece is a Pigments 6 patch that mimics a rock-style lead guitar - soaring, expressive, almost cheesy in the best possible way.
-Though it’s not using Pigments’ new physical modeling engine, it takes full advantage of wavetable shaping and expressive pitch modulation.
-The MIDI pitch bend wheel gets a workout here, warping the notes into dramatic curves and slides, as though channeling a solo straight out of a 1980s stadium anthem - but placed into a far more surreal, synthetic world.
+The centerpiece is a Pigments 6 patch that mimics a rock-style lead guitar.
+The MIDI pitch bend wheel gets a workout here, warping the notes into dramatic curves and slides, as though channeling a solo straight out of a 1980s stadium anthem.

 Supporting the solo are two more layers:

-• A drum groove made up of electronic indie-style kit sounds - punchy, tight, and synthetic, giving the piece its modern rhythmic drive.
-Think drum machines with attitude: snappy snares, crisp hats, and a rhythmic structure that contrasts with the freeform bends of the lead.
+A drum groove made up of electronic indie-style kit sounds.
+It’s punchy, tight, and synthetic, giving the piece its modern rhythmic drive.

-• A synth bass, also from Pigments, using a Juno like patch.
-It’s plucky, thick, and slightly rubbery - not quite a traditional electric bass, but rooted enough to keep the groove moving forward.
-It balances out the high-flying lead with a sense of earthbound momentum.
+A synth bass, also from Pigments, using a Juno like patch.
+It’s not quite a traditional electric bass, but rooted enough to keep the groove moving forward.

-The track’s tonal choice provides a slightly mysterious and moody backdrop, which makes the over-the-top lead bends feel even more surreal and tongue-in-cheek.
-There's a confident swagger to it - like a space physicist moonlighting as a rock guitarist.
+There's a confident swagger to the track like a space physicist moonlighting as a rock guitarist.

 Under Night Skies

-This evocative instrumental captures the stillness and introspection of stargazing - blending Latin grooves, soulful rhythm, and cinematic atmosphere into a piece that feels both intimate and expansive.
+This evocative instrumental captures the stillness and introspection of stargazing.
 Under Night Skies is a contemplative track with a sense of warmth and solitude, like sitting on a quiet rooftop or desert ridge, eyes skyward, lost in thought.

 The track features five instruments, each playing a specific emotional role:

-• Drums: A modern soul and R&B kit lays the rhythmic foundation.
-The groove is syncopated, built on a punchy kick-snare backbeat with expressive hi-hats, giving the track a smooth yet forward motion - soulful but restrained.
+Drums: A modern soul and R&B kit lays the rhythmic foundation.
+The groove is syncopated, built on a punchy kick-snare backbeat with expressive hi-hats.

-• A fingered electric bass, walking gently beneath the drums, locks in with the groove and adds weight.
-It doesn't push aggressively but supports the track's gentle sway, adding warmth and subtle movement.
+A fingered electric bass, walking gently beneath the drums, locks in with the groove and adds weight.

-• Baritone Guitar: Around 1:54, the track takes a cinematic turn with the introduction of a Desolate Baritone Guitar from e-instruments.
-It feels like it wandered out of a Tarantino western - reverb-soaked, sparse, and haunted, evoking a windswept desert under the stars.
-Its entrance adds a sudden openness and emotional resonance, as if the camera has panned upward toward the night sky.
+Baritone Guitar: Around 1:54, the track takes a cinematic turn with the introduction of a Desolate Baritone Guitar from e-instruments.
+It feels like it wandered out of a Tarantino western.
+Its reverb-soaked, sparse, and haunting, evoking a windswept desert under the stars.

 M-Theory

 A fitting finale to the album, M-Theory is a sweeping, cinematic piece that blends orchestral grandeur with futuristic pulse.
-Named after one of the boldest ideas in theoretical physics - the unifying theory that links all string theories into a multidimensional framework - the track captures the scale and mystery of that concept through a powerful fusion of analog depth, Mellotron textures, and industrial rhythm.
+Named after one of the boldest ideas in theoretical physics.
+It’s the unifying theory that links all string theories into a multidimensional framework.
+The track captures the scale and mystery of that concept through a powerful fusion of analog depth, Mellotron textures, and industrial rhythm.

 Final Thoughts

 Where Preternatural was ghostly and internal, String Theory stretches outward.
-It invites the listener to tune into something deeper - not just in the music, but in themselves.
+It invites the listener to tune into something far deeper and more ancient: the universe itself.